-Al Capone's Hobby: Songwriting
+Al Capone's Hobby: Rewriting Songs

 In 1926, the mobster’s friends kidnapped jazz star Thomas Wright “Fats” Waller.
 Holding him at gunpoint, they ordered the terrified artist into the back of their limo.
 But, to Waller’s surprise, he wasn’t harmed.
 Instead, he was taken to Capone’s 27th birthday party and politely asked to perform.
 The shindig lasted for three days, and by the end, Waller had received scores of tips and free drinks from grateful attendees.

 Five years later, Big Al’s chickens came home to roost.
 On October 24, 1931, he was sentenced to 11 years in Alcatraz for tax evasion.

 At Alcatraz, Capone joined the Rock Islanders, the prison’s very own inmate-run band, which threw Sunday concerts.
 Capone’s instrument of choice was a banjo sent by his wife, Mae—though he eventually switched to the mandolin-like mandola.

 Between performances, Scarface could often be found strumming away in his cell.
 And on Saturdays, he’d speak at length with a special guest: Vincent Casey, who was planning to become a Jesuit priest (although those plans later changed).
 His training involved spiritual visits with Alcatraz detainees.
 Over a two-year span, he and Capone grew quite close.
 According to Casey’s son, Mike, “My father spoke very highly of him.
 It was incredible.
 This criminal murdered many people, but he told me when you got to know the man in the cellblock on Alcatraz, he was very humble and polite and courteous.”